griddb/jdbc/README.md

     gridstore-jdbc-call-logging.jar

 ### Execute a sample program
-GridDB server need to be started in advance with "myCluster" as a cluster name and multicast method.
+GridDB server needs to be started in advance with "myCluster" as a cluster name and multicast method.

     $ export CLASSPATH=${CLASSPATH}:./bin/gridstore-jdbc.jar
     $ cp sample/en/jdbc/JDBCSelect.java .